amishraj/FlowLogExercise/README.md

-# Flow Log Tagging Application
+# Flow Log Parser Exercise

 ## Overview

 This Java application parses a file containing flow log data and maps each row to a tag based on a lookup table.
 The lookup table is defined as a CSV file, and it has 3 columns: `dstport`, `protocol`, and `tag`.
 The combination of `dstport` and `protocol` determines the tag that can be applied.

+This exercise was done as part of Ilumio's technical assessment.
+Author: Amish Raj

 ## Features